Home

 Where moisturizers Work:

 On the most external of the skin layers, the so-called corneal stratum,this is largely formed by squamous cells.
 This is where natural skin care works in these outer layers.
 Which are constantly being shed and replaced by the growth of new cells coming from the deeper layers of the skin .
 Most, if not all, agents present in moisturizers are unable to penetrate these deeper layers of skin.The water content in this outer layer of skin is proportional to the external relative humidity, and the thickness and flexibity of this outer layer of skin increase with added water content.
-Evaporative loss of water from the skin increase in certain circumstances, especially if relative air humidity is decreased (the winter months,air-conditioned buildings, etc.)
+Evaporative loss of water from the skin increase in certain circumstances, especially if relative air humidity is decreased (the winter months )

 SKIN TYPES